Stephanie Nelson |

 21. Use rebate apps like Ibotta to save on school supplies after your purchase.

-Woman holding a phone out in front of her, pointed towards the camera, with the ibotta app open on it.
+A woman holding a phone out in front of her, facing the camera, with the ibotta app open on it.

 Rebate apps offer you cash back after you make a purchase and it’s super easy to do — just upload a picture of your receipt, and apps like Ibotta and Checkout51 will put money in your PayPal account.